 For a full rundown of their pricing list, we urge you to check out their official pages and see what they’re offering.

 Bluehost is another hosting service optimized specifically for WordPress that WordPress.org recommends.
 If you’ve ever done some research on hosting, chances are you’ve stumbled upon Bluehost because it’s one of the most popular services around when WordPress is concerned.
 The reason for this lies predominantly in the low entry fee of $2,75/month that enables everyone to give it a try; plus, there are numerous options you’ll be able to switch to as your site expands and traffic becomes higher.
+You can additionally use a Bluehost coupon that can further reduce the monthly cost of hosting.

 It’s worth noting that even in the basic plan, Bluehost offers a free domain and SSL certificate for the first year, which you’ll most likely have to pay for if you go for other services.